 Cooper’s sole emphasis in the eminent domain arena has been in representing landowners against the condemning authorities.
 He has litigated numerous eminent domain cases in various counties around the state.
 In 2003 Cooper also started providing legal services to the real estate practice of the Law Offices of Scott D. Beasley, P.A..
 Cooper’s business background as well as his current real estate endeavors provide a unique advantage in the eminent domain setting.

 Cooper is a member of the North Carolina State Bar, North Carolina Advocates for Justice, and the North Carolina Bar Association.
 He is admitted to practice in North Carolina.

 Jessica joined the firm in 2006 and practices eminent domain law, civil litigation, and is the head of the firm’s real estate department.
 She became a partner in 2016.

 Jessica has presented at multiple Continuing Legal Education events, and has served as Chair, Vice Chair, and Education Chair of the Eminent Domain section of the North Carolina Advocates for Justice (NCAJ).
 She recently had an article published in NCAJ’s journal Trial Briefs, entitled “One Step Forward, Two Steps Back?: Recent Changes in Eminent Domain Laws Help Some Property Owners While Hurting Others.”

-Jessica lives in Hillsborough with her husband, an ardent UNC fan, making for spirited and lively commentary whenever Duke plays UNC (of course she always pulls for Duke!).
-They welcomed a son in 2013 and a daughter in 2016.
-Jessica enjoys gardening, camping and hiking in her spare time, and is also a wine aficionado.
+Jessica lives in Hillsborough with her husband and two children.
+She enjoys gardening, camping, and hiking in her spare time, and is also a wine aficionado.